markods/GpuSeqAlign/README.md

 3. Focus on pairwise alignment, and use linear/affine gap penalty functions.

 ## Prerequisites
-The project is run on Windows and Ubuntu WSL.
+The project is run on Windows and Ubuntu WSL<sup>2</sup>.
 It should work out-of-the-box on more platforms, but it's not been tested.
 The algorithms themselves are platform-agnostic.
-Minimum Cuda supported version is `sm8_6`<sup>1</sup>.
+Minimum Cuda supported version is `sm6_1`<sup>1</sup>.

 1. Install Cuda by following the tutorial for [Windows](https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/) or [Ubuntu](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/)/[Ubuntu WSL](https://docs.nvidia.com/cuda/wsl-user-guide/index.html#getting-started-with-cuda-on-wsl-2).

 2. The build script is written in PowerShell Core - install it by following the tutorial for [Windows](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.4) or [Ubuntu/Ubuntu WSL](https://learn.microsoft.com/en-us/powershell/scripting/install/install-ubuntu?view=powershell-7.4).

+<sup>2</sup> Currently untested.

 ## Build
 See below commands: